 Kungsgården Långvind has a strong focus on ecology and sustainability.
 Since 2012, Kungsgården Långvind is a Green Key certified accommodation and conference venue.
 Green Key is the world’s largest in this area.

-Kungsgården Långvind is an active member of The Swedish Ecotourism Society (Ekoturismföreningen), formerly Ekoturismföreningen.
+Kungsgården Långvind is an active member of Nature Tourism Companies (Naturturismföretagen, formerly Ekoturismföreningen).